crgrogan/ecommerce-app/README.md

 ## Project Status

-The app is currently deployed on Netlify.
+The app is currently deployed on Heroku.
 [Visit](https://ecom-store-21.herokuapp.com)

 ## Features